 If you are a landlord in Vermont, you can create a Vermont Eviction Notice to advise a tenant of future legal action if they are unable to pay their overdue rent, adhere to the terms and conditions of the lease agreement that they signed, or move out.
 Creating this essential notice can make it easier for you and your tenant(s) to avoid costly court appearances down the road.
 With that in mind, in some cases, there will be no solution, and going to court is inevitable.
 Suited for every kind of residential property, this Eviction Notice for Vermont can be used by any landlord with tenants in Rutland, South Burlington, Burlington, and in all of the other towns across the Green Mountain State.

 Under normal circumstances, the answer is yes, and you can use a Vermont Eviction Notice (more specifically called a 14-Day Notice to Quit) to start the process.
 That said, due to the pandemic, there are several protections in place for tenants who have not been able to pay rent.
 Although the federal eviction moratorium was extended and then struck down, the state of Vermont and individual municipalities have the authority to maintain their own guidelines for residential evictions.
-Check out the most recent guidelines for Vermont or talk to a lawyer, if you remain unsure.
+Check out the talk to a lawyer, if you remain unsure.

 If you want to legally evict a tenant from a rental property in Vermont, you are required to always give them a Notice of Eviction.
 Here are a few situations where you may need one: